 Water cuts can be a pain, we know.
 To make your life slightly easier, we’ve put together 6 tips to help you get through this dry spell with no sweat.

 As someone who used to live in USJ, an area constantly affected by water rationing exercise during the dry seasons, I understand the distress of those affected.
 There was a point where the water disruption was happening so frequently that I contemplated digging a well behind our apartment.
-Luckily my survival instincts kicked it during these critical times and, throughout the years I’ve devised creative methods and ways to survive the water shortage to avoid leaving a trail of pungent odour wherever I went.
-Short of filling up every pail, container, bathtub, pot and water bottle you have at home, here are some hacks that will help make the ordeal a little more bearable.
+Luckily my survival instincts kicked in during these critical times.
+Throughout the years, I’ve devised creative ways to survive the water shortage and avoided leaving a trail of pungent odour wherever I went.
+Short of filling up every pail, container, bathtub, pot and water bottles you have at home, here are some hacks that will help make the ordeal a little more bearable.

 1. Stock up on wet wipes

 You’d be surprised how much of water this small moistened piece of paper can save you.
 You can use them for every conceivable cleaning and hygiene related occasion: make-up traces removal, cleaning your hands after a meal, deodorising your under-arms, and surprise, surprise, cleaning your delicate areas.
 They are also handy for cleaning the surface of your table and utensils after a meal.